AsiaPonder001/Resource-Groups-and-V-Ms/README.md

 <b> The Resource Group is Created successfully</b>

 <p> Now Click on Virtual Machines.
-If You Do Not See It At The Top Type It In The Bar Above</p>
+If you do not see It at the top type It In the bar above</p>

 <img src="https://i.imgur.com/xL1DRc5.png">

 <b> Click Azure Virtual Machine </b>

 <img src="https://i.imgur.com/NhP73RP.png">

+- Click the resource group we just created
+- Name the Virtual Machine
+- Select the region (should be the same as the resource group)
+- Select Windows 10 under Image
+- Choose Standard size

 <img src="https://i.imgur.com/dCdqLvl.png">
 <img src="https://i.imgur.com/LWfS961.png">